 Wells Fargo is primarily funded through deposits.
 It raises capital by borrowing funds from people who want the convenience of a savings or checking account.
 And because Wells Fargo has more locations in more places (more than 9,000 locations and 12,000 ATMs in 39 states) than most banks in the United States, Wells Fargo has scale.
 That scale translates into added-value for banking customers, who never need to change banks even if they move cross-country.

-Wells Fargo’s scale, along with its happy customers, allows it to source funds at a price significantly lower than other banking institutions.
+Wells Fargo’s scale, allows it to source funds at a price significantly lower than other banking institutions.
 In fact, Wells Fargo paid just 1.4% for its deposits over the past 10 year period compared to its closest competitors.
 Other banks were paying 1.75% for the same funds.
 Plus, Wells Fargo charges a bunch of fees to their customers as well.